braze-inc/braze-docs/_docs/_hidden/private_betas/ios_sdk_integration.md

 ###### Step 1: Create Extension for Push Notificiation Code

-This step is optional, but creating an extension for your push notification code in your `BrazeManager.swift` file reads in a more organized manner as to what purpose is being served in the helper file, like so:
+Create an extension for your push notification code in your `BrazeManager.swift` file so it reads in a more organized manner as to what purpose is being served in the helper file, like so:

-1. Following the pattern of not including an `import Appboy-iOS-SDK` statement in your `AppDelegate`, we will handle the push notifications methods in the `BrazeManager.swift` file.
+1. Following the pattern of not including an `import AppboyUI` statement in your `AppDelegate`, we will handle the push notifications methods in the `BrazeManager.swift` file.
 User's device tokens will need to be passed to Braze from the `didRegisterForRemote...` method.
 Next, add the same method from the `AppDelegate` in your `BrazeManager` class.
 2. Add the following line inside the method to register the device token to Braze.
 This is necessary for Braze to associate the token with the current device.

 {% subtabs global %}